asseco-voice/laravel-json-search/README.md

 ## Installation

-Package is installed through composer and is automatically registered as a Laravel service provider.
+Install the package through composer.
+It is automatically registered as a Laravel service provider, so no additional actions are required.

 ``composer require asseco-voice/laravel-search-query-builder``